bahmoudd/bahmoudd.github.io/content/arch-install-guide/drive_partitioning.md

 +++
-title = 'Partitioning the drive' showPagination = true invertPagination = true weight = 50
+title = "Partitioning the drive" summary = "Informs you on what partitions to make, how to make them, and how to format and mount them" showPagination = true invertPagination = true weight = 50